Zeta Omicron History:

 Our chapter has won many awards on campus, including Homecoming, Derby Days, Greek Week, CPC’s Scholarship Trophy, and CPC’s Service Trophy.
 We have been honored to have nine Miss Georgia Tech recipients, including our first president Robin Farrow, and always have Sisters competing in the final four.

 From our national organization, our chapter has received the Elizabeth Mosley Coles Award in 1984, which is given to the best chapter in the nation.
 We were presented with the highest award given to collegiate chapter in 1993, the Golden Lion, which takes many years of hard work and excellence to receive and worked hard to bring the award back home in 2013.
 We have also received the Panhellenic Service Award on campus from 2002 to 2006, 2009, and 2014 for the highest average number of service hours per sister, as well as the Panhellenic Best Overall Chapter Award in 2013.
-In Spring of 2006, we won the Panhellenic Scholarship Award for having the highest GPA on campus out of all Panhellenic sororities and have maintained it for the past six years.
+In Spring of 2006, we won the Panhellenic Scholarship Award for having the highest GPA on campus out of all Panhellenic sororities and have maintained it for the past seven years.

 We at Zeta Omicron encourage our Sisters to be leaders throughout the community and were beyond excited when our very own Maggie Bridges was crowned Miss Georgia in 2015!
 We all have had so much fun cheering on Maggie as she represents the great Peach State.